H&H Shooting Sports: Education

-When H&H was first established the main focus was to develop the sport of shooting and to teach firearm safety programs at every level.
+When H&H was first established, the main focus was to develop the sport of shooting and to teach firearm safety programs at every level.
 Their offerings include private instruction for beginning shooters, a concealed carry course, and advanced training courses.
-H&H also offers free programs to all members of the Boy Scouts of America to assist in earning merit badges in archery, rifle shooting and shotgun shooting.
+H&H also offers free programs to all members of the Boy Scouts of America to help them earn merit badges in archery, rifle shooting and shotgun shooting.

 Facility

 Indoor shooting range

 There are a total of 42 firing lanes and targets can be set as far as 90 ft from the shooter.
 The range's backstop is composed of recycled rubber from the side walls of tires.
 H&H can accommodate all shotgun and handgun calibers, plus all rifle calibers less energetic than 300 Weatherby Magnum/300 Remington Ultra Magnum.
 Each lane has an advanced system that controls that lane's respective target, increasing safety.
 This system is also more time efficient because it removes the need to walk down range to check or change targets.
 The range utilizes a system of air filters to keep the air fresh and clean by moving gasses away from shooters immediately.